MarkCaryLboro/CorrelationDataImporter/README.md

-rateTestDataImporter        Abstract parent class lancasterRateTestData       Concrete child class to import data from the Lancaster BATLAB facility warwickRateTestData         Concrete child class to import data from the Warwick facility
+rateTestDataImporter        Abstract parent class lancasterRateTestData       Concrete child class to import data from the Lancaster BATLAB facility warwickRateTestData         Concrete child class to import data from the Warwick facility imperialRateTestData        Concrete child class to import data from the Imperial facility oxfordRateTestData          Concrete child class to import data from the Oxford facility birminghamRateTestData      Concrete child class to import data from the Birmingham facility